Old Town Ohrid

 Villa Jovan Guest House

-Villa Jovan is a quaint guest house and our choice for accommodation in Ohrid with a friendly host and a perfect location in the Old Town.
+Villa Jovan is a quaint guest house in the Old Town, our choice for accommodation in Ohrid.
+It has a friendly host and is in a perfect location.

-Our room was not quite ready when we arrived so we left our bags and explored the area for half an hour before we were able to settle into a super cozy room.
-We had a view of the streets below but could not see the lake.
+When we arrived, our room was not quite ready, so we left our bags and explored the area for half an hour before we were able to settle into a super cozy room.
+We had a view of the streets below, but could not see the lake.

-We enjoyed the atmosphere at Villa Jovan but be prepared for tight quarters, a narrow staircase, and a tiny bathroom, all part of the charm.
-Breakfast was included but at a nearby restaurant, owned by the same family.
+We enjoyed the atmosphere at Villa Jovan, but be prepared for tight quarters, a narrow staircase, and a tiny bathroom, all part of the charm.
+Breakfast was included, but we had to enjoy it at a nearby restaurant, owned by the same family.

-On day three we ended up purchasing a small travel kettle for Turkish coffee and some Nescafe so we could start the day with a coffee in our room.
+On day three, we purchased a small travel kettle for Turkish coffee and some Nescafe so we could start the day with a coffee in our room.
 Coffee/tea is key to us for a good start to a travel day.
 We booked three nights and paid $36.00 per night.

 Our choice of accommodation in Ohrid.
 Villa Jovan.